ha2san/elfexceptions/README.md

-There is some test in the the test folder first write make and then run the ./test script
+There is some test in the the test folder\
+go in the folder and write make and then run the ./test script

 I tried: